 - Flush-left style

 - Indented paragraphs

-In addition to formatting, you’ll need to include specific sections within your APA style research paper.
-You might have more sections, but the basics include:
+In addition to formatting, you need to include specific sections within your APA style research paper.
+The basic sections include:

 - Title page: This is the first page with your title and name.

-- Abstract: This will provide an overview of the paper.
+- Abstract: This provides an overview of the paper.

 - Body: The main part of your paper includes your introduction, methods, materials, results, conclusion, and discussion.

-- References: Here, you will provide a list of all the sources that you used in your article.
+- References: Here, you provide a list of all the sources used in your article.